tj07-dev/DataForge/README.md

 # DataForge

 **DataForge** is a powerful, web-based tool designed for exploring, editing, and managing data across multiple formats.
-Initially developed to handle SQLite databases and SQL dumps, DataForge is evolving into a versatile platform that will soon support JSON, CSV, and Excel (XLSX) files.
-Whether you're a developer, data analyst, or enthusiast, DataForge provides an intuitive interface to interact with your data seamlessly.
+Built initially to handle SQLite databases (`.db`, `.sqlite`, `.sqlite3`) and SQL dumps (`.sql`), DataForge is on its way to becoming a versatile platform supporting JSON (`.json`), CSV (`.csv`), and Excel (`.xlsx`) files.
+Whether you're a developer, data analyst, or enthusiast, DataForge offers an intuitive interface to interact with your data seamlessly.

 ## Features

-- **Multi-Format Data Handling**: Currently supports SQLite (`.db`, `.sqlite`, `.sqlite3`) and SQL (`.sql`) files, with JSON (`.json`), CSV (`.csv`), and Excel (`.xlsx`) support in development.
+- **Multi-Format Data Handling**: Currently supports SQLite and SQL files, with JSON, CSV, and Excel support in development.
-- **Interactive Data Exploration**: View, search, and filter data tables with a responsive, modern UI.
+- **Interactive Data Exploration**: View, search, and filter data tables with a modern, responsive UI.
-- **Data Editing**: Add, edit, or delete rows and tables with built-in undo functionality.
+- **Data Editing**: Add, edit, or delete rows and tables, with undo functionality for key actions.
-- **Export Capabilities**: Export individual tables or the full database as SQLite, SQL, CSV, or JSON, with custom filename support for full exports.
+- **Export Capabilities**: Export individual tables as SQLite, SQL, CSV, or JSON, or the full database with custom filenames in SQLite or SQL format.
-- **Theme Switching**: Toggle between light and dark modes for a comfortable viewing experience.
+- **Theme Switching**: Toggle between light and dark modes for a comfortable experience.
-- **Error Logging**: Detailed, collapsible error logs to troubleshoot file imports.
+- **Error Logging**: Detailed, collapsible logs to troubleshoot file imports.
 - **Resizable Columns**: Adjust table column widths for better readability.

 ## Installation